Bachelor of Science in Education degrees are offered in two programs:

 General Education Requirements can be taken prior to admission

-HSES 108 Basic Skill Instruction in: _____ (Indv/Dual elective) 1 HSES 108 Basic Skill Instruction in: _____ (Team Sport elective) 1 HSES 108 Basic Skill Instruction in: _____ (Fitness Elective) 1 HSES 330 Principles of Nutrition and Health 3 or HSES 489 Health and Human Sexuality Select one Social Science/Global Awareness Elective: 3 Arabic and Islamic Studies General Anthropology Introductory Linguistics Introduction to Cultural Anthropology The Varieties of Human Experience General Anthropology Anthropology Through Films Introduction to American Studies American Identities The United States in Global Context World Regional Geography People, Place, and Society Latin American Culture and Society Language and Society in Latin America Introductory Linguistics Language and Mind Understanding Russia and Eastern Europe Introduction to Comparative Politics Introduction to International Politics Comparative Societies The United States in Global Context Earth of Physical Science & Lab: Consult advisor for options 4-5 Total Hours 13-14 1
+HSES 108 Basic Skill Instruction in: _____ (Indv/Dual elective) 1 HSES 108 Basic Skill Instruction in: _____ (Team Sport elective) 1 HSES 108 Basic Skill Instruction in: _____ (Fitness Elective) 1 HSES 330 Principles of Nutrition and Health 3 or HSES 489 Health and Human Sexuality Select one Social Science/Global Awareness Elective: 3 Arabic and Islamic Studies General Anthropology Introductory Linguistics Introduction to Cultural Anthropology The Varieties of Human Experience Topics in Anthropology: _____ Anthropology Through Films Introduction to American Studies American Identities The United States in Global Context World Regional Geography People, Place, and Society Latin American Culture and Society Language and Society in Latin America Introductory Linguistics Language and Mind Understanding Russia and Eastern Europe Introduction to Comparative Politics Introduction to International Politics Comparative Societies The United States in Global Context Earth of Physical Science & Lab: Consult advisor for options 4-5 Total Hours 13-14 1

 Must have a grade of a "C" or higher.

 Must have a grade of "B-" or higher.